How a hybrid working model could fail, and how to prevent that happening

 Hybrid working.
 It’s the solution many businesses are turning to in response to employee demand for continued remote work.
 And for good reason, with a huge range of great benefits for both employees and businesses.

 But how you should implement remote staff depends on the needs of your business and the specific challenges you may face.
 Here are some of the most prominent hybrid working challenges to look for as you move to a new way of working.

 Choosing the right hybrid model for your business

 It may be that the way your business operated during the pandemic will keep working well as things open back up.
 But you shouldn’t assume that to be the case.
 One of the biggest hybrid working challenges for employers will be finding the right approach for their businesses.

-- Home-centric hybrid: Everyone spends most of their time working from home, but come into the office at key points each week.
+- Home-centric hybrid: Everyone spends most of their time working from home.
+But come into the office at key points each week.

 - Home-centric: People generally always work from home, only coming into the office at specific points in the business year.

-Remote staff getting overshadowed by co-located colleagues
+Remote staff are overshadowed by co-located colleagues

 Recognition is one of the key drivers of employee engagement.
 Without it, your hard-working remote staff will become disillusioned and susceptible to turnover.
 As a manager, you need to take the time to appreciate everyone’s contributions, especially your remote staff.